tcheric/tcheric.github.io/README.md

 new_list = [1, 2, 3]
 # Fixed length list
 new_list = [-1] * list_length
-# Fixed lenggth list of lists
+# Fixed length list of lists
 new_list = [[] for _ in range(list_length)]
 ```
 ### List Indexing and Slicing